School Key Information

 Our school menu is on a 2 week rota, with a meat and vegetarian option each day.
 We can cater for food allergies, intolerances, and aversions.
 Children can also choose to eat lunch in their classrooms if they prefer not to eat in front of others.

 On each day there is the alternative of a sandwich or baguette.
-Please see below our menu for 21/09 - 25/09:
+Please see below our menu for this week and net:

 Mealtimes are a very important social and community part of our day, with children helping to prepare lunch and sharing what they've helped to prepare with their peers.